tripott/react-movie-answers/README.md

 On the Home page component use `map` to list all of the favorite movies in the redux store state `favorites`.

+19 min
 ---

 ## Step 2 - Show each favorite when clicked.

 On the Show page component use `componentDidMount` to load the favorite movie from the route params id into the favorite state.

 Then in the render function present the the favorite movie using the MovieCard Component and the favorite state.

 ---